Astrodude11/JetCurry/README.md

 **Optional arguments**

 **-out\_dir**: full or relative path to save output files.
 Output directory is created if it doesn't exist.
+If it already exists then the full path is appended with "\_N" where N is 1 through infinity.
 Default output is current working directory if -out\_dir is not specified.

+**-debug**: enables logging to the console and logfile.
+Default behavior is to only log to the logfile saved as "inputfilename.log".
+The logfile is saved to the default or specified output directory.

 **Example**
-> python JetCurryMain.py ./KnotD\_Radio.fits
+> python JetCurryMain.py ./KnotD\_Radio.fits # processes single FITS file and saves data products to the current working directory

->  python JetCurryMain.py ./data -out_dir /foo/bar/
+> python JetCurryMain.py ./data -out_dir /foo/bar/ # processes entire ./data directory with data products saved to specified output directory

+> python JetCurryMain.py ./KnotD\_Radio.fits -debug # processes single FITS file and logs information to the console and to KnotD\_Radio.log

 ## Notes